Afghan forces launch attacks to clear warring militants from east Afghanistan

 Sohrab Qaderi, a provincial council member in Nangarhar, said more than 9,000 families had been displaced by the clashes between the militant groups.

-Qaderi also said the government strikes did not appear to have ended the fighting between them and some villagers’ homes had been damaged in the air strikes.
+Qaderi also said the government strikes did not appear to have ended the fighting between them, and that some villagers’ homes had been damaged in the air strikes.

-Nangarhar province has large deposits of talc as well as other minerals such as chromite and marble, and sits on major smuggling routes into Pakistan.
+Nangarhar province has large deposits of talc and other minerals such as chromite and marble, and sits on major smuggling routes into Pakistan.

 Illegal mining of talc, used in products ranging from paint to baby powder, is a major source of revenue for insurgents in Nangarhar, where Islamic State has its stronghold.